Wikipedia defines the digital divide as:

-Today the science subreddit is having a discussion on racial bias in science in conjunction with Science Magazine publishing “Doing Science while Black,” by Dr. Ed Smith.
-This discussion has inspired me to share some research that I did a year and a half ago on the “pipeline problem” in tech, and STEM more broadly.
+The science subreddit had a discussion on racial bias in science in conjunction with Science Magazine publishing “Doing Science while Black," by Dr. Ed Smith.
+That discussion inspired me to share some research that I did a year and a half ago on the “pipeline problem” in tech, and STEM more broadly.
 That problem being: Tech companies can’t hire minorities if there aren’t minorities who are trained for the job.

 My experience, and the research in the reddit discussion, shows that the pipeline problem isn’t the only thing keeping minorities out of tech.
-I’m going to share that experience and I’m going to show that my experience is not unique.
+This post will show that even when you adjust for immigration and the lack of underrepresented minorities in the education pipeline, underrepresented minorities are still underrepresented in the tech industry!
+My experiences are not unique.

 Let’s talk about me